BraedenSmith29/Snake-Tron/README.md

 If you hit the edge, your tail, or your opponent's tail, you will die.
 This gives your opponent a point.

 That's about it.

+Yeah, there's like 1 comment in this whole project.
+I don't know why I thought that was a good idea.
+Too late now.